-Application 20/0882/OUT 800 Application 20/0898/OUT 300 The DAS does not go far enough to demonstrate and ensure design quality, future adaptability and sustainability, it needs to be expanded to respond to the national design guidance and the Chilterns Building Design Guide.
+Application 20/0882/OUT 800 Application 20/0898/OUT 300 The DAS does not go far enough to demonstra adaptability and sustainability, it needs to be e guidance and the Chilterns Building Design Guide.
 Explore materiality and how this will be developed in line with MMC (Modern methods of construction) especially carbon neutral targets.
 Hard landscape materials only refer to concrete paving and asphalt as option which does not demonstrate a high-quality scheme within an AONB.